-The objective of the workshop is to help tax administrations increase organizational effectiveness and deliver additional value to their organizations through a modernized management system.
+The objective of the workshop has been to help tax administrations increase organizational effectiveness and deliver additional value to their organizations through a modernized management system.

-We will seek answers to the challenges experienced by tax officials and assess risks to compliance with resources allocated on the basis of priorities identified in a sound risk management process.
-We will discuss the difference between the managers whose mandate is to minimize the risks and keep the current system operating and leaders whose role is to pursue changes and create new systems.
-We will address possible approaches to successfully introduce changes as an integral part of the ongoing efforts to reform a tax administration.
-Additionally, we will exchange views on the performance measurement, which is essential for accountability and transparency, and belongs to the broader process of strategic and operational planning.
+We were seeking answers to the challenges experienced by tax officials and assess risks to compliance with resources allocated on the basis of priorities identified in a sound risk management process.
+We discussed the difference between the managers whose mandate is to minimize the risks and keep the current system operating and leaders whose role is to pursue changes and create new systems.
+We addressed possible approaches to successfully introduce changes as an integral part of the ongoing efforts to reform a tax administration.
+Additionally, we exchanged views on the performance measurement, which is essential for accountability and transparency, and belongs to the broader process of strategic and operational planning.

-By the end of the workshop we will have:
+By the end of the workshop we have:

 - Reflected on the importance of leadership in transformation process

 - Elaborated change management plans and responsiveness to changes in the tax environment

 - Discussed how to build a powerful guiding coalition and communication plan in support of change

 - Learned about the key tasks in implementing a performance management system

 - Assessed the framework of the tax administration’s structured governance, strategic planning, autonomy, professionalism, accountability and monitoring